mawicks/mvarch/README.md

 ### Installation

-This package can be installed by running `pip install .` in the top level directory of a `git clone` checkout, or by running `pip install` and providing a URL for the github repo:
+This package can be installed by running `pip install .` from the top level directory of a `git clone` checkout, or by running `pip install` and running `pip install and providing a URL for the github repo, e.g.,

      pip install git+https://github.com/mawicks/mvarch